nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-insert-user-action.md

 ![]({{file name='drop-down-menu-validate.png'}} ?w=200,border=true)

-On a Contract document type that you want to validate (change status from Project to Approved) click on your brand new **Validate** button and refresh your page, your contract is approved!
+On a Contract document type that you want to validate (change status from Project to Approved), click on your brand new **Validate** button in the action toolbar and refresh your page.
+Your contract is approved!
 The button disappeared as the status has changed.